Edit Content

 2. Use a Custom CAPTCHA

-With a custom CAPTCHA, you add custom word-based or irregular math inquiries to your form to battle spam form entries.
+With a custom CAPTCHA, you add custom word-based or irregular math questions to your form to battle spam form entries.
 Here, visitors are asked for the answer to 2 + 8 before they can submit their form information.
 Visitors should respond to your custom inquiries accurately to submit their forms.

 With a WordPress contact form plugin, you can add a few custom word questions that are cycled through randomly on the form with each page load.
 The irregular numerical problems may work a little better to stop spam, so you may want to consider changing these on a semi-regular basis, for example, monthly (if your site is high-traffic) or quarterly (if it’s not).
 It’s up to you.